ojroques/nvim-bufbar/README.md

 A simple and very light bufferline for Neovim written in Lua.

-_**Note**: this plugin is mainly for my own use.
-I won't add new features/themes if I don't need them.
+_**Note**: I won't add new features/themes if I don't need them.
 Feel free to submit PRs or fork the plugin though._

 ![preview](./preview.png)